gkonovalov/android-vad/README.md

 [Silero VAD](https://github.com/snakers4/silero-vad) [[1]](#1) is based on a Deep Neural Networks [(DNN)](https://en.wikipedia.org/wiki/Deep_learning) and utilizes the [ONNX Runtime Mobile](https://onnxruntime.ai/docs/install/#install-on-web-and-mobile) for execution.
-It provides exceptional accuracy and achieves processing time that are very close to WebRTC VAD.
+It provides exceptional accuracy and achieves processing time that is very close to WebRTC VAD.

 [WebRTC VAD](https://chromium.googlesource.com/external/webrtc/+/branch-heads/43/webrtc/common_audio/vad/) [[2]](#2)
 is based on a Gaussian Mixture Model [(GMM)](http://en.wikipedia.org/wiki/Mixture_model#Gaussian_mixture_model) which is known for its exceptional speed and effectiveness in distinguishing between noise and silence.
-However, it may show relatively lower accuracy when it comes to differentiating speech from background noise.
+However, it may demonstrate relatively lower accuracy when it comes to differentiating speech from background noise.

 <p align="center">
   <img src="https://raw.githubusercontent.com/gkonovalov/android-vad/master/comparison.png" />